February 2020 Bid Protest Roundup (Law360 Spotlight)

 Never miss a post.
 Subscribe to get real-time updates.

 By: James M. Koukios and Charles E. DurossIn order to provide an overview for busy in-house counsel and compliance professionals, we summarize below some of the most important international anti-corruption developments from the past month, with links to primary resources.
-This month we ask: What did a federal court have to... ›
+This month we ask: Which countries brought the largest coordinated foreign... ›

 Trade Agreements Act Compliance: Federal Circuit Clarifies Country of Origin and Place of Manufacture Analyses

 By: Damien C. Specht and James A. TuckerA variety of arcane domestic-preference regimes apply to many Federal procurements – the Buy American Act (BAA), the Trade Agreements Act (TAA), the Berry Amendment, and the Cargo Preference Act, to name a few.
 In Acetris Health, LLC v.
 United States , the Court... ›